darakasrovi/nba_api/README.md

         output.append(get_player_info(player_id))
     return pd.concat(output).reset_index(drop=True)
  ```

+## Limitations
- This task takes about 30-45 minutes to execute and is the biggest limitation to our project.
+The task for scraping player career statistics takes about 30-45 minutes to execute and is the biggest limitation to our project.
+Therefore, using Selenium is one of biggest limitations to our project because it requires us to open up the browser to scrape the HTML rather than sending an API request.

+The NBA career stats page does utilize an API, but it requires some header information to make the request.
+I've experimented with the API (Request URL: https://stats.nba.com/stats/playercareerstats?LeagueID=00&PerMode=Totals&PlayerID=1630178
+) and there seems to be a call limit.
+I tried to gather all the player career stats using the API, but it only allowed me to make 10 requests before buffering endlessly.